Xeowa/A-Social-Emotional-Music-DataSet/README.md

 Track selection was guided by established theories in music cognition and educational psychology.
 Each category represents specific psychological mechanisms:

-**Positive Outlook**: Based on research linking melodic fluency and tonal stability to mood enhancement.
+**Outlook**: Based on research linking melodic fluency and tonal stability to mood enhancement.
 Selected tracks demonstrate characteristics associated with stress reduction and positive affect, including:
 - Predictable melodic patterns that reduce cognitive load
 - Consonant harmonic progressions that create emotional stability
 - Moderate tempo ranges conducive to relaxation responses